lakshyarao22/alexa/Raspberry-Pi-Quick-Start-Guide.md

    **NOTE**: This is sample cmake command configured for the sample app.
 There are other cmake options available for use outside of this project -- for the full list [click here](https://github.com/alexa/avs-device-sdk/wiki/Build-Options).

 2. Here's the fun part, let's build!
-For this project we're only building the Sample App.
+For this project we're only building the sample app.
 Run this command:
     `make SampleApp -j2`

    **NOTE**: The `j2` flag allows you to run 2 proccesses in parallel, which should speed up the build.
 Try the `-j3` or `-j4` option if you're feeling bold, but you run the risk of overheating the Pi (maybe even melting it).